BrutPitt/glChAoS.P/readme.md

 ### ver.1.5.0 feature: TransformFeedback **multiDot emitter**
-Now all dp/dt attractors (yellow tag) have an additional new emitter type to visualize it in a progressive way and/or with multiDot (spray) effect.\
+Now all dp/dt attractors (yellow tag) have an additional new emitter type to visualize them in a progressive way and/or with multiDot (spray) effect.\
 Is also possible to travel, in first person (cockpit view), within the particles, following the evolution of the attractors.

 | Simulating a comet's journey in Lorenz attractor | Voyage in Multi-Chua II attractor |